Chlorella: Reproduction

+Symbiosis

+A collection of unnamed Chlorella, only identified by strain names such as K10, serve as photosynthetic endosymbionts in the animal Hydra viridissima (more broadly, the whole "green hydra" clade) and the ciliate Pseudoblepharisma tenue.
+The genome of a strain called A99, attached to H. viridissima A99, was sequenced in 2018.
+Among all Chlorella with full genomes available at the time of sequencing, A99 is most similar to C. variabilis.
+On the other hand, the K10 strain appears closer to C. vulgaris on the basis of 18S rRNA and rbcL.

 Taxonomy

 Chlorella was first described by Martinus Beijerinck in 1890.
 Since then, over a hundred taxa have been described within the genus.
 However, biochemical and genomic data has revealed that many of these species were not closely related to each other, even being placed in a separate class Chlorophyceae.
 In other words, the "green ball" form of Chlorella appears to be a product of convergent evolution and not a natural taxon.
 Identifying Chlorella-like algae based on morphological features alone is generally not possible.

 Some strains of "Chlorella" used for food are incorrectly identified, or correspond to genera that were classified out of true Chlorella.
 For example, Heterochlorella luteoviridis is typically known as Chlorella luteoviridis which is no longer considered a valid name.

 As a food source

 When first harvested, Chlorella was suggested as an inexpensive protein supplement to the human diet.
 According to the American Cancer Society, "available scientific studies do not support its effectiveness for preventing or treating cancer or any other disease in humans".

 Under certain growing conditions, Chlorella yields oils that are high in polyunsaturated fats—Chlorella minutissima has yielded eicosapentaenoic acid at 39.9% of total lipids.